DebNation/bunkr-uploader/readme.md

 - [x] ask user to if he wants to upload file to a album or not, and if so, list all alumbs, let user select it.
 - [x] add a help handler
+- [x] store the token in an encoded file
 - create new album from cli
 - split a video in multiple parts if the video size is over 2GB
-- store the token in an encrypted file
 - handle when the same filename exists in your account, it sometimes throws 400.
 - parallel upload and multiple upload